elchininet/postcss-rtlcss/README.md

 #### Output using the combined mode (default and recommended)

-This is the recommended method, it will generate more CSS code but each direction will have their specific CSS declarations and there is no need of overriding properties.
+This is the recommended method, it will generate more CSS code because each direction will have their specific prefixed rules but it is the safest option.

 ```css
 .test1, .test2 {